U.S. Tax Treatment of New Zealand UniSaver Scheme

 PIE Income

-UniSaver ins not a Portfolio Investment Entity
+UniSaver is not a Portfolio Investment Entity.

 Tax / ESCT (Employer Superannuation Contribution Tax)